tropiano/tropianhs/_posts/2023-07-31-django-slugs.md

 update recipe set recipe_slug=lower(concat(nationality, '-', type, '-dishes'));
 ```

-This will create exactly the same pattern as our `slugify` function above.
+This will create the same pattern as our `slugify` function above.
 For example, if the nationality is `chinese`, and the type is `dumpling`, the field `recipe_slug`will be`chinese-dumpling-dishes`.

 [google-seo-starter]: https://developers.google.com/search/docs/fundamentals/seo-starter-guide
 [full_code]: https://github.com/appliku